ChipikiPal800/fanter.os/readme.md

 just go to the website. that's it. you don't need to install anything. you don't need to sign up if you just want to play games, but making an account lets you save your progress and earn achievements and coins.

-if you want to host your own version, you can fork the repo and deploy it to github pages. everything is client side so it costs nothing to run.
+if you want to host your own version, you can fork the repo and deploy it to github pages.

 please star this repo if you use it. it helps more people find it and keeps me working on it.